Webinar: Embedding inclusivity in communication: the power of words and visuals

 Duration: 11:25- 11:45 AM

 In our interconnected world, understanding cultural differences is essential for inclusive communication.
-Key concepts such as cultural awareness, the complexities of high- and low-context orientations, and communication styles across different cultures will be discussed, providing valuable insights for enhancing cross-cultural understanding between partners and creating a more culturally responsive environment.
+Key concepts such as cultural awareness, the complexities of high- and low-context orientations, and communication styles across different cultures were discussed, providing valuable insights for enhancing cross-cultural understanding between partners and creating a more culturally responsive environment.